NEED FOR MULTI-MODAL TRANSIT HUB (MMTH-GNB)

 - Alternate modes of transport complement each other

 Jnanabharati Halt station is close to many prestigious institutes like Bangalore University, UVCE, National Law College, Sports Authority of India, RV College to name a few.
 Many renowned textile companies like Arvind Mills, Shahi Exports etc are in the vicinity employing thousands of women from nearby major towns.
-Massive Warehouses, logistics, showrooms further add to the catchment.
+Massive Warehouses, logistics & showrooms that are already operating & the upcoming ones further add to the catchment.
 Currently, only passenger trains stop here.

 Existing Infrastructure at Jnanabharati halt station is very basic-